I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

 The big reason isn’t that your marketing sucks or that all of those visitors are junk and unqualified.

 It’s that your message doesn’t fit every single one of your visitors.

-But through personalization, you can convert more of your visitors into customers.
+Personalization allows you to convert more of your visitors into customers.

-And it works!
-When I log into Amazon I see tons of household supplies because that is what I buy the most often.
+It works!
+When I log into Amazon, I see tons of household supplies because that’s what I buy the most often.
 I never buy dog food (which is smart because I don’t have a dog,) so I’ll never see ads for dog food.

 Companies like Amperity are trying to create a customer relationship engine so you can better serve each of your customers, whether it is online or offline.

-Marketing is going to become a game of personalization.
-With ad costs and even general marketing costs rising, you have no choice but to figure out how to convert the 97% of your traffic that just never comes back.
+Marketing has become a game of personalization.
+With ad costs and general marketing costs rising, you have no choice but to figure out how to convert the 97% of your traffic that just never comes back.

-These are trends that will come true, some already are, and you have to adapt for them.
+These are the marketing trends that will come true, and you need to be prepared for them.

 Here’s the beautiful part, though.
-You just read this, and now have a chance to act on the information before your competition.
-So, make sure you go and do so.
+Now you have a chance to act on the information before your competition.
+Make sure you get in ahead of the crowd.

-So, what do you think of the trends above?
-Do you see any marketing trends that will come true in 2020 that few people talk about?
+What do you think of the trends above?
+Do you see any marketing trends that few people are talking about?